 As shown in the third panel of Figure~\ref{fig:halfmass}, in TNG100 young quiescent galaxies are much larger than old systems, while the half-mass size of observed galaxies seem to be roughly independent of their age \citep{suess20}.
 Finally, the last panel of Figure~\ref{fig:halfmass} shows the ratio between the half-mass and half-light size, which is a measure of the color gradient, as a function of stellar age.
 Our sample (star symbols) follows a weak but clear trend of decreasing color gradient with stellar age, which is in qualitative agreement with the observational measurements of \citet[][circles]{suess20}.
 The observed gradients feature a substantially larger scatter than the TNG measurements, but this is explained at least in part by the effect of observational uncertainties and the small number of quiescent galaxies available in \citet[][]{suess20}.

 We conclude that in our simulated sample, young quiescent galaxies are larger than in observations, but the color gradient trend is correctly reproduced, suggesting that TNG100 is able to capture, at least partially, the physical processes responsible for the formation of quiescent galaxies at $z=2$.
 Color gradients are an important observational property of galaxies, and reflect gradients in stellar age, metallicity, and/or dust reddening.
-The TNG100 simulation does not include dust, and we checked that the stellar metallicity is approximately constant as a function of radius for the galaxies in our selection.
-This means that the color gradients in our simulated sample are entirely due to gradients in the stellar ages.
+The TNG100 simulation does not include dust, and we checked that the stellar metallicity profile is approximately the same for the four galaxy populations.
+This means that the color gradients in our simulated sample are mainly driven by gradients in the stellar ages.